-Minecraft is available to play on almost every single platform, but that’s not the end of Minecraft’s world domination plans, oh no. Not content with the title of “best-selling videogame of all time”, Mojang revealed Minecraft Dungeons during Microsoft’s E3 2019, a completely different Minecraft experience coming to PC and consoles in Spring 2020.
+Minecraft is available to play on almost every single platform, but that’s not the end of Minecraft’s world domination plans, oh no. Not content with the title of “best-selling videogame of all time”, Mojang revealed Minecraft Dungeons during Microsoft’s E3 2019, a completely different Minecraft experience.

 While the run-of-the-mill Minecraft focuses on building, crafting and creating gorgeous blocky worlds where the only limit is your imagination, Minecraft Dungeons is more of a traditional Action RPG.
 Up to four players are tasked with exploring various procedurally generated dungeons – nine in total, all with a different style – to hunt for upgraded equipment and take down the ever-elusive evil Arch-Illager.

 While there are hints of classic ARPGs like Diablo, Minecraft Dungeons offers a unique twist; unprecedented freedom for games of the genre.